|

 James Polk's term expired on March 4, 1849, a Sunday.
 President-elect

-Zachary Taylor refused to be sworn in on "The Sabbath", taking the
+Zachary Taylor refused to be sworn in on 'The Sabbath', taking the

 oath of office the next day.
-Former Vice-President George Dallas already
+Former Vice-President George Dallas

-the Speaker of the House of Representatives.
+hours was the Speaker of the House of Representatives.

-presidents Hayes, Wilson, Eisenhower, and Reagan —
+Wilson, Eisenhower, Reagan, and Obama — facing the same

-Atchison's presidency.
+Mr. Atchison's presidency.

 There was no such line in the 1942 film.
 Ingrid Bergman

 said, "Play it, Sam.
-Play 'As Time Goes By.'"
+Play 'As Time Goes By'".
 Humphrey

 Bogart said, "You played it for her; you can play it for me.
 If she